stelcodes/nuzzle/README.md

    :title "How to Install Clojure on Fedora"
    :content "markdown/clojure-on-fedora.md"
    :tags [:linux :clojure]
-   ;; Webpage maps are open, you can include any other data you like :foobar "baz"}
+   ;; Webpage maps are open, you can include any data you like :foobar "baz"}

   ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;